 It is not uncommon for all of us to feel at some point in our lives that the pain we feel makes us begin to lose hope and think that the world would be a better place without us.
 If you feel distressed, and are contemplating serious self harm or feeling that there is nothing worth living for, there are people who can help you.

 - dial 999 or go to your nearest Accident and Emergency department (A&E)

-- If you don’t feel in immediate danger of ending your life but are frightened by the thought that you might, you could:
+- If you don’t feel in immediate danger of ending your life but are frightened by thoughts around this, you could:

 - Talk to someone you trust about how you’re feeling (research shows that talking helps)

 - Read the National Mind information about coping with suicidal feelings, which has some tips and links that you might find useful.